wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.0.8 =
+* added extra progress and time indicators on Bulk Optimize
+* allow each image in Bulk Optimize 500 seconds to help prevent timeouts

 = 1.0.7 =
 * added bulk optimize to Tools menu and re-optimize for individual images with NextGEN